How to Dehydrate Frozen Spinach – Dehydrating Frozen Spinach, A Step-by-Step Guide

 Nesco FD-75A Food Dehydrator | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage

-• Food dehydrator, with removable fruit roll sheet inserts for the dehydrator trays
+• Removable fruit roll sheet insert, one for each dehydrator tray

-For planning purposes, a 16-ounce bag of frozen spinach will fill up 2 of the Nesco FD-75A dehydrator trays.
+For planning purposes, a 16-ounce bag of frozen spinach will fill up two Nesco 13.5-inch round dehydrator trays.
 Since we mostly dehydrate individual ingredients for our meals, we’ll dehydrate several bags at one time to replenish our pantry.

-You’ll also need removable fruit roll sheet inserts; one will be needed for each of the dehydrator trays.
+You’ll also need removable fruit roll sheet inserts; one will be needed for each dehydrator tray.

 Step 1.
-Process the Frozen Spinach for Dehydrating
+Process the Frozen Spinach to Dehydrate

-Up for today’s dehydration project are 2 16-ounce bags of frozen spinach.
+Up for today’s dehydration project are two 16-ounce bags of frozen spinach.
 Nothing else is needed.
 This can’t get any easier.

 There isn’t much to do in the way of preparing the frozen spinach for dehydration.
 Just open the bag, then empty the contents onto the fruit roll sheets.
 Breaking apart any bigger pieces of frozen spinach helps prevent case hardening and also promotes even drying.